 Take A Good Test

 If you can’t take the official MBTI, there are a few decent substitutes out there on the internet.
 My favorite by far is Personality Hacker’s Genius Style test.
 They ask for an e-mail address, but it is free.
-Similar Mind’s Jungian test is another I’ve recommended.
+Similar Mind’s Jungian test is another I’ve recommended (note May 2017: recent changes to the test questions may screw results).
 Some people really like the test from 16Personalities, but it’s not my favorite.
 These tests all give you a series of questions which are designed to learn what cognitive functions you use, then give you a four-letter test result.

 I’d recommend starting with the Personality Hacker test, and then taking one or both of the other tests to compare results.
 Try not to read the full results of one test before you take the others — you want to take each one as unbiased as you can.
 If they all give you the same result, that’s a pretty good indication you’ve found your personality type.
 If they’re different, though, it’s time to start reading.